 With the drought in the area continuing, the diseases, hardships, and daily challenges due to water scarcity will only continue...

-Thanks to incredible support from the Well Aware community, we will begin implementation on a new, sustainable water project this November.
+Thanks to incredible support from the Well Aware community, we will began implementation on a new, sustainable water project in November 2018.